 The second Lexus in our list is the fourth-generation RX, which proved to be the eighth most reliable car according to our survey.
 The RX nameplate was one of the first hybrid SUVs, and with Lexus and parent company Toyota’s extensive experience with the technology, it’s clear they’ve managed to nail reliability.

 The Lexus RX actually came in third place overall in our top 75 cars according to our 2023 Driver Power customer satisfaction survey, thanks not only to its impressive reliability, but also its excellent quality, fit and finish.
 As with the NX and all of Lexus’ other models, the RX gets that impressive three-year warranty, which gets extended for another year or 10,000 miles every time you get it serviced by a Lexus main dealer, up to a maximum of 10 years or 100,000 miles.

-The Mk1 Hyundai Kona small SUV won the top spot in the 2021 Driver Power customer satisfaction survey’s 75 top cars to own, dropping to fourth place in 2022 and to 16th in 2023 – that’s especially impressive given that there’s already an all-new model on sale for 2023.
+The Mk1 Hyundai Kona small SUV won the top spot in the 2021 Driver Power customer satisfaction survey’s 75 top cars to own, dropping to fourth place in 2022 and to 16th in 2023 – that’s especially impressive given that there’s already an all-new model on sale.
 A big contribution to its success was its impressive score for reliability, as it comes in ninth place in this area.
 Owners reported great-quality fit and finish, and there were no major faults to speak of.

 While these surveys suggest you’re unlikely to have any issues to report, Hyundai’s five-year unlimited-mileage warranty is a strong selling point that offers even more peace of mind.
 We found that one downside to the Kona was its small boot, and this sentiment was shared by owners, who didn’t rate practicality and space as well as other categories.
 Apart from this, the Kona scored consistently highly in other areas.